 When a vehicle goes around a corner, the rear wheels follow a different path than the front wheels.
-This is called off tracking or cheating.
-Figure 6.3 shows how off-tracking causes the path followed by a tractor to be wider than the rig itself.
-Longer vehicles will off track more.
-The rear wheels of the powered unit (truck or tractor) will off-track some, and the rear wheels of the trailer will off-track even more.
-If there is more than one trailer, the rear wheels of the last trailer will off-track the most.
-Steer the front end wide enough around a corner so the rear end does not run over the curb, pedestrians, etc. However, keep the rear of your vehicle close to the curb.
+This is called off tracking or "cheating."
+Figure 6.4 shows how off tracking causes the path followed by a tractor to be wider than the rig itself.
+Longer vehicles will offtrack more.
+The rear wheels of the powered unit (truck or tractor) will offtrack some, and the rear wheels of the trailer will offtrack even more.
+If there is more than one trailer, the rear wheels of the last trailer will offtrack the most.
+Steer the front end wide enough around a corner so the rear end does not run over the curb, pedestrians, other vehicles etc. However, keep the rear of your vehicle close to the curb.
 This will stop other drivers from passing you on the right.
 If you cannot complete your turn without entering another traffic lane, turn wide as you complete the turn.
+See Figure 6.5 and 6.6.

 This is better than swinging wide to the left before starting the turn because it will keep other drivers from passing you on the right.
-See Figure 6.4.
+See Figure 6.7.
+If drivers pass on the right, you might collide with them when you turn.

-6.1.7- Backing with a Trailer
+6.1.7 - Backing with a Trailer

 Backing with a Trailer.
-When backing a car, straight truck or bus, you turn the top of the steering wheel in the direction you want to go.
+When backing a car, straight truck, or bus, you turn the top of the steering wheel in the direction you want to go.
 When backing a trailer, you turn the steering wheel in the opposite direction.
 Once the trailer starts to turn, you must turn the wheel the other way to follow the trailer.

 Whenever you back up with a trailer, try to position your vehicle so you can back in a straight line.
 If you must back on a curved path, back to the driver's side so you can see.
-See Figure 6.5.
+See Figure 6.8.

 Look at Your Path.
 Look at your line of travel before you begin.
 Get out and walk around the vehicle.
-Check your clearance to the sides, overhead, in and near the path of your vehicle.
+Check your clearance to the sides and overhead, in and near the path your vehicle.